yujihama/sampletest_agent_new/README.md

 The repository contains a bare minimum code example to get started with the Agent Inbox with LangGraph.

+> [!TIP]
+> Looking for the TypeScript version of this example repository?
+Click [here](https://github.com/langchain-ai/agent-inbox-langgraphjs-example)

 ## Getting Started

 To get started, clone the repository: